 These folks are hustling to pay their bills and hopefully, they will make enough to have a happy holiday with their family.
-Unfortunately, these positions are some of the lowest paying jobs in the US.
-The average waiter or waitress in the US makes around $20,000 per year.
+Unfortunately, these positions are some of the lowest-paying jobs in the US.
+The average waiter or waitress in the US makes around $25,000 per year.

 While we can't easily change the landscape of the service industry, we sure can give back to our neighbors who are working hard during the holidays.

-As a small gesture of thanks and paying it forward, my wife and I are planning on giving random $100 tips to people in the service industry this year.
+As a small gesture of thanks and paying it forward, my wife and I are giving $100 tips randomly to people in the service industry this year.
 We're hoping you will join us too.

 We're calling it #BigTipTuesday!
 Here's how it'll go in 5 easy and fun steps:

 1. Pick Your Tuesday

 Choose a random Tuesday between now and December 31st.

 Why Tuesday?
 I have no idea.
 It had some great alliteration (Big Tip Tuesday) and the more random the better.
 Who expects a $100 tip on a Tuesday?!

 2. Choose Your Place

-Go to a place where someone in the service industry is working during the holidays to make money or simply to make ends meet.
+Go to a place where someone in the service industry is working during the holidays to make money or simply make ends meet.
 Here are some sample locations: